 Imagine this.
 You’ve just been offered your dream job at a major company with offices here in Pittsburgh.
 The HR coordinator sends you a welcome email with a link to an electronic onboarding portal.
-You click through screen after screen—tax forms, direct deposit, emergency contacts, an employee handbook you’ll read later.
-Somewhere in the middle of it all, sandwiched between a benefits enrollment form and a parking garage authorization, you encounter a dense block of legal text requiring you to waive your right to a jury trial and submit any future disputes to binding arbitration.
-The print is small.
-The language is impenetrable.
+You click through screen after screen - tax forms, direct deposit, emergency contacts, an employee handbook you’ll read later.
+Somewhere in the middle of it all, sandwiched between a benefits enrollment form and a parking garage authorization, there is a dense block of legal text requiring you to submit any future disputes to binding arbitration.
 You have five minutes before the next orientation session starts.
 You click “Accept.”

-Six months later, your supervisor fires you because you reported sexual harassment—or because you asked for a disability accommodation—or because of your race, your age, your pregnancy.
+Six months later, your supervisor fires you because you reported sexual harassment - or because you asked for a disability accommodation -or because of your race, your age, your pregnancy or something else protected by law.
 You call a lawyer.
 And the first thing that lawyer tells you is that your employer is going to try to force you out of court and into a private arbitration proceeding that the company designed, the company controls, and the company knows inside and out.

 Here in Allegheny County and across Western Pennsylvania, we see this story with increasing frequency.
-Large employers—and plenty of smaller ones—are burying mandatory arbitration clauses deep inside their onboarding paperwork, banking on the reality that no new hire is going to push back on day one.
+Many employers are burying mandatory arbitration clauses deep inside their onboarding paperwork, banking on the reality that no new hire is going to push back on day one.
 But the law does not reward that kind of gamesmanship.
-Courts across the country have developed a robust body of law holding that arbitration agreements—even signed ones—can be struck down when they are unconscionable.
+Courts across the country have developed a robust body of law holding that arbitration agreements can be struck down when they are unconscionable.

-This blog explains what that means and why you should never assume a forced arbitration clause is bulletproof.
+This blog explains what that means and why you should not assume a forced arbitration clause is bulletproof.

 THE DOCTRINE OF UNCONSCIONABILITY: A SLIDING SCALE, NOT AN ON/OFF SWITCH

 The law evaluates the fairness of an arbitration agreement through two lenses: procedural unconscionability and substantive unconscionability.
 Think of it as a sliding scale.
 Both elements must be present, but they do not need to exist in equal measure.
-A contract that is overwhelmingly procedurally unconscionable—meaning the process by which it was formed was deeply unfair—requires less evidence that its actual terms are one-sided.
-Conversely, if the terms themselves are staggeringly oppressive, the court will require less proof that the signing process was flawed.
+A contract that is overwhelmingly procedurally unconscionable (meaning the process by which it was formed was deeply unfair) requires less evidence that its actual terms are one-sided.
+Conversely, if the terms themselves are staggeringly one-sided or oppressive, the court will require less proof that the signing process was flawed.

 That sliding scale is critically important for employees here in Pittsburgh, because the typical onboarding experience at a large employer virtually guarantees at least some degree of procedural unconscionability.
-The question, then, is whether the employer overreached on the substance—and in our experience, they almost always do.
+The question, then, is whether the employer overreached on the substance - and in our experience, they very often do.

 HOW THE AGREEMENT WAS FORMED: THE PROCEDURAL PROBLEM

 The hallmarks of procedural unconscionability are familiar to anyone who has started a new job in the last decade.
 The agreement is presented on a take-it-or-leave-it basis, often buried inside an electronic onboarding system alongside dozens of other documents.
-The new hire is told—explicitly or implicitly—that continued employment depends on clicking “Accept.”
+The new hire is told that continued employment depends on clicking “Accept.”
 No one explains what the arbitration clause means.
 No one offers a chance to negotiate.
-In some cases, the document is printed in such a tiny, blurry font that it is nearly unreadable—what one court aptly described as “visually impenetrable,” challenging the very limits of legibility.
-When the employer gives a new hire five minutes to review an entire packet of legal documents and pressures them to hurry because a drug test facility is closing, the procedural unfairness speaks for itself.
+When the employer gives a new hire five minutes to review an entire packet of legal documents and pressures them to hurry signing it, the procedural unfairness speaks for itself.

 THE TERMS THEMSELVES: WHERE EMPLOYERS OVERREACH

 Substantive unconscionability is where most arbitration agreements fall apart.
-Courts scrutinize the actual terms of the agreement to determine whether they are unreasonably favorable to the employer—so one-sided that they “shock the conscience.”
+Courts scrutinize the actual terms of the agreement to determine whether they are unreasonably favorable to the employer, i.e., so one-sided that they “shock the conscience.”
 Here are the most common defects we encounter in our Pittsburgh practice:

 Lack of mutuality.
 Perhaps the single most devastating attack on an arbitration agreement is showing that it is not truly bilateral.
-Many employers require employees to arbitrate discrimination, harassment, retaliation and wrongful termination claims—the very claims workers are most likely to bring—while exempting from arbitration the claims the employer is most likely to pursue against the worker, such as trade secret violations, non-compete enforcement and injunctive relief.
-When the agreement channels the employee’s claims into a private forum but preserves the employer’s right to go to court, the lack of mutuality is textbook substantive unconscionability.
+Many employers require employees to arbitrate discrimination, harassment, retaliation and wrongful termination claims - the claims workers are most likely to bring - while exempting from arbitration claims that the employer is most likely to pursue against the worker, such as trade secret violations, non-compete violations and other claims for injunctive relief.
+When the agreement channels the employee’s claims into a private forum but preserves the employer’s right to go to court, the lack of mutuality is a textbook example of substantive unconscionability.

 Discovery limitations.
 Arbitration agreements frequently restrict the number of depositions, interrogatories and document requests an employee can serve.
 Some cap depositions at two or three.
 Others limit document requests to 15 or 20.
-For a discrimination case—where the critical evidence almost always resides in the employer’s files, email servers and management offices—these restrictions can be devastating.
-Courts have repeatedly held that discovery limitations that prevent an employee from adequately vindicating statutory rights render an arbitration agreement unconscionable.
+For a discrimination case, where the critical evidence almost always resides in the employer’s files, email servers and management offices, these restrictions can be devastating.
+Courts have repeatedly held that discovery limitations that prevent an employee from adequately vindicating statutory rights can render an arbitration agreement unconscionable.

 WHEN THE WHOLE AGREEMENT FALLS: THE SEVERANCE QUESTION

 When a court finds multiple unconscionable provisions in an arbitration agreement, the employer will inevitably argue that the court should simply strike the offending clauses and enforce the rest.
-Courts have the discretion to sever unconscionable terms—but they also have the discretion to refuse, and they exercise that power with increasing frequency.
+Courts have the discretion to sever unconscionable terms, but they also have the discretion to refuse severance.

 The analysis turns on three questions: whether the unconscionable provisions are collateral to the agreement’s main purpose; whether it is possible to cure the problem through severance alone; and whether enforcing the remainder would serve the interests of justice.
-When an agreement contains multiple defective provisions—each one designed to tilt the playing field in the employer’s favor—courts recognize a pattern.
+When an agreement contains multiple defective provisions, courts recognize a pattern.
 That pattern tells the court that the agreement was not drafted as a fair alternative to litigation but as a systematic effort to impose a forum that works to the employer’s advantage.
-Severing each unconscionable provision but otherwise compelling arbitration would simply reward the employer for its overreach and create a perverse incentive: draft the most one-sided agreement possible, knowing that the worst case scenario is a court will edit it down to something enforceable.
+Severing each unconscionable provision but otherwise compelling arbitration would simply reward the employer for its overreach and create a perverse incentive: draft the most one-sided agreement possible, knowing that the worst case scenario is that a court will edit it down to something enforceable.

 WHAT THIS MEANS FOR PITTSBURGH WORKERS